Introduction

 What is the LS Command?

-command lists directory contents in Unix and Linux systems.
+The ls command lists directory contents in Unix and Linux systems.
 By default, it displays files and directories in a simple, quick format.

 Why Pause LS Output?